Shahzad Bhatti Welcome to my ramblings and rants!

 What’s in the Box

-Channels deserve special mention: PlexSpaces auto-selects the best available backend using a priority chain (Kafka ?
-NATS ?
-SQS ?
-ProcessGroup ?
-InMemory).
-Start developing with in-memory channels, deploy to production with Kafka withoutcode changes.
+PlexSpaces uses adapters pattern to plug different implementation of channels, object-registry, tuple-space based on config.
+For example, PlexSpaces auto-selects the best available backend for channel using a priority chain and availability (Kafka -> SQS -> NATS -> ProcessGroup -> UDP Multicast -> InMemory).
+Start developing with in-memory channels, deploy to production with Kafka without code changes.
 Actors using non-memory channels also support graceful shutdown: they stop accepting new messages but complete in-progress work.

 Multi-Tenancy: Enterprise-Grade Isolation